 - Recommend ways to manage this risk using the organisation's collective wisdom

 - Assess the project management's capability.

-This overall risk score can be also used when assessing the business case at the capital approval stage gate, expanding the questions from “Is the project ready to proceed?” to include “...and under what conditions?”
+This overall risk analysis score can be also used when assessing the business case at the capital approval stage gate, expanding the project risk questions from “is the project ready to proceed?” to include “...and under what conditions?”

 Typically, risk committees only see projects once.
-But if committee members are particularly concerned about a risk factor, or lack faith in project management, they sometimes request regular reviews until they are comfortable risk is under control.
+But if committee members are particularly concerned about a project risk, or lack faith in project management, they sometimes request regular reviews until they are comfortable risk management is under control.

-Using a centralised risk platform and risk committees in this way gives executives and portfolio managers comfort that enterprise risk is tracked and managed throughout the capital project portfolio.
+Using a centralised risk assessment platform and risk committees in this way gives executives and portfolio managers comfort that project risk, in particular enterprise risk, is tracked and managed throughout the capital project portfolio.
 Otherwise, enterprise risk will continue to remain undetected and uncontrolled.